-- 1. Navigate to the appropriate page or directory:

-- Graphical user interface:

-- a.
-Log on to the graphical user interface.

-- b.
-In the Key and Device Management section on Welcome page, select 3592. - c.
+- 1. Navigate to the appropriate page or directory: - Graphical user interface: - a.
+Log on to the graphical user interface. - b.
+In the Key and Device Management section on Welcome page, select 3592 - c.
 Click Go to > Guided key and device creation. - d.
 Alternatively, right-click 3592 and select Guided key and device creation. - Command-line interface:

-In the WAS_HOME/bin directory, start a wsadmin session by using Jython.
+In the WAS\HOME/bin directory, start a wsadmin session by using Jython.
 Log on to wsadmin with an authorized user ID, such as the SKLMAdmin user ID.
 For example, on Windows systems, navigate to the drive:\Program Files (x86)\IBM\WebSphere\AppServer\bin directory and type:

-- Systems such as AIX or Linux:

-- ./wsadmin.sh -username SKLMAdmin -password mypwd -lang jython

-- REST interface:

-- Open a REST client.

-- 2. Skip Step 1: Create Certificates.
-Click the Go to Next Step link or click Step 2: Identify Drives.

-- 3. You might specify that IBM Security Key Lifecycle Manager holds new device requests for your approval.
-Your role must have a permission to the modify action and a permission to the appropriate device group.

-- Graphical user interface:
+- Windows systems: - wsadmin -username SKLMAdmin -password mypwd -lang jython - Systems such as AIX or Linux: - ./wsadmin.sh -username SKLMAdmin -password mypwd -lang jython - 2.
+Skip Step 1: Create Certificates.
+Click the Go to Next Step link or click Step 2: Identify Drives. - 3.
+You might specify that IBM Security Key Lifecycle Manager holds new device requests for your approval.
+Your role must have a permission to the modify action and a permission to the appropriate device group. - Graphical user interface: